haoningng/fcc-javascript_algorithms_data_structure/palindrome_checker/README.md

 We'll pass strings with varying formats, such as racecar, RaceCar, and race CAR among others.

 We'll also pass strings with special symbols, such as 2A3*3a2, 2A3 3a2, and 2_A3*3#A2.

+## To run the test:

+Copy the code from script.js and paste into [here](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/palindrome-checker)